Thophile/Deskapp/README.md

 ------

 DeskApp is an Open-Source-Software (OSS) so you can edit the source code yourself to improve it.
-If your not a programmer yourself you can still help DeskApp improve by reporting issue you are facing with a detailled feedback.
+If your not a programmer yourself you can still help DeskApp to improve by reporting issue you are facing with a detailled feedback.

+Become a donor and help us with [Paypal donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JD6AHXBX3QKHW&source=url)

 Installation :
 ------

-Simply **download an run the msi installer** provided bellow.
+Simply **download an run the msi installer** provided under **the asset section**.
 DeskApp will automaticly install or update.
 **Create an account** with the dedicated pop-up and then **log in**.
 That's it DeskApp is ready for use.
 If you want you can swap account in the settings section.

 [Download installer](../../releases)